-Additional math activities can be found under Davar Activities, H. Numbers and Numerals.
+Additional math activities can be found under Davar Start Games, F: Numbers and Numerals.

 Introduction to numerals and numbers

-Show poster/coloring sheet to the class.
+Show the poster/coloring sheet to the group.
 Count each item (“1 baby”) and ask the name of the numeral in the mother tongue as well as the national language.

 Act out the situations on the poster.
-Someone plays “1 baby.”
-“2 buckets” are carried.
-“3 students” work in the garden.
-Etc. Repeat the names of the numerals.
-Make mistakes (particularly in the mother tongue) and have the students correct you.
+Someone plays “1 baby”; “2 buckets” are carried; “3 people” work in the garden, etc. Repeat the names of the numerals.
+Make mistakes (particularly in the mother tongue) and have the other group members correct you.

 Activity (known as “Mother, May I” in America):

-B. The student who is “it” might specify the type of step as well as the number of steps.
-For example: “1 giant step” or “3 baby steps” or “5 jumps” or “4 hops” or even “2 steps backwards.”
-Students who do not follow the directions must go back to the beginning.
+Variation 2: The person who is “it” may specify the type of step as well as the number of steps.
+For example: “1 giant step”, “3 baby steps”, “5 jumps”, “4 hops” or even “2 steps backwards”.
+Those who do not follow the directions must go back to the beginning.